-How to Appreciate an Imperfect Spouse
+Learning to Love an Imperfect Man

 This article, written by Gary Thomas, provides some helpful information about how realistic expectations can lead to contentment within marriage.
 In addition, he shares Scripture for meditation and things to consider in moving toward an appreciation and deeper affection for your spouse.